In this post we take a detailed look at what causes frozen shoulder and the best exercises to help you recover from it as quickly as possible.

 The evidence also suggests the condition is related to underuse rather than overuse.
 The fact it’s more likely to occur in your non dominant shoulder seems to supports this.

-As I mentioned before, in around 50% of cases there is nothing remarkable to see on a scan.
-In such cases the shoulder appears to be frozen by the muscular system rather than any changes to the capsule itself.
+In the other 50% of cases there is nothing remarkable to see on a scan.
+The shoulder appears to be frozen by the muscular system rather than any changes to the capsule itself.

 In a 2015 study frozen shoulder patients had their passive shoulder range of motion tested before and after receiving a general anaesthetic.
 The researchers noted that range of motion improved significantly in every patient whilst they were unconscious.